fenago/tableau-server/md/sites/Permissions - Tableau.md

 Project leader status is always applied downward through the entire project hierarchy and can only be removed from the level where it was set.
-To remove project leader status, follow the same steps as above but select [Remove as Project Leader]{.uicontrol} from the action menu.
+To remove project leader status, follow the same steps as above but select [Remove as Project Leader] from the action menu.
 Once a group or user has been removed as project leader, that permission rule will have all capabilities set to Unspecified.
 This may mean their access to and capabilities for that project will be removed if there is